danpeirce/danpeirce.github.io/2017/Raspberry/RPi-PC-desktop.md

 At the moment I do not have a RPi 3 handy for testing so I am testing with two netbooks running the RPi version of Debian Stretch.

-* I canged the hostname of one to **proton** and the other **elecron**.
-This can be done wirh a GUI under **Preferences -> Raspberry Pi Configuration**.
+* I changed the hostname of one to **proton** and the other **electron**.
+This can be done with a GUI under **Preferences -> Raspberry Pi Configuration**.
 On the first tab the hostname can be changed.
 * The the second tab SSH needs to be enabled on the remote.
-This means one session with a Keboard, monitor and mouse.
+This means one session with a keyboard, monitor and mouse.

 See example session below.

 * The first time one logs on a computer remotly the user is given an alert.
-  The purpose is to let the user know if the OS has not seen that remote machine befor.
+  The purpose is to let the user know if the OS has not seen that remote machine before.
 If this is a surprise there may be a hacker luring on the network.
 * the last line indicates one os now controlling the other machine from the command line.
 Note the user host name of the prompt has changed.